freme-project/freme-project.github.io/knowledge-base/freme-for-developers/creating-a-basic-service.md

 public void init(){
      // This is the mandatory registration
      serializationFormatMapper.put("multipart/form-data", "multipart/form-data");
      // optional: mapping of a hand-defined type to the correct MimeType.
-If it is not an existing mimeType, this works just for the parameter "input" serializationFormatMapper.put("zip", "multipart/form-data");
+If it is not an existing mimeType, this works just for content sent via the parameter "input", but fails when sending body content. serializationFormatMapper.put("zip", "multipart/form-data");
  }
 ```